Welcome to our first hackathon!

 We sought to transfer an overall great experience to the whole crew at Async Labs, where most of the devs and marketing peeps haven’t yet participated in such an event.

 We ran a questionnaire amongst our dear Async colleagues to see if there was some interest in such an event.
 The hackathon was proposed to be held from Saturday 9:00 AM to Sunday 9:00.
 The response was quite impressive and surprising.

-All 15 people (out of 21) who decided to participate in the questionnaire said they would like to participate in a hackathon and see how that would play out.
+All 15 people (out of 21) who decided to participate in the questionnaire said they would like to participate in our first hackathon and see how that would play out.
 We also selected several Saturdays in July to see the best possible time slot that would suit everybody.
 The one date that prevailed was Saturday 10th of July.

 We had no choice but to organize our first of many (hopefully) hackathons.

-The golden idea
+The golden idea behind our first hackathon

 We were thinking about a plausible product idea that we can build in 24 hours to achieve a minimum viable product (MVP) and also launch in such a short time.
 Ideally, this product should be a SaaS that can also be monetized via a subscription-based model.

 After a few brainstorming sessions before the main event, we found the winner.
 A lead generation tool that would simplify extracting and finding leads from Google Maps and help organize the leads and track them throughout the sales process.